iTwin/itwinjs-core/docs/learning/ECSQLTutorial/PolymorphicQueries.md

 > A-1 | MyDomain.Story
 > A-2 | MyDomain.Story

-The following shows how you can perform simple statistics on the distribution of instances across the Element subclasses.
+The following shows how you can perform simple statistics on the distribution of instances across the [SpatialElement](../../bis/domains/biscore/BisCore.ecschema.md#SpatialElement) subclasses.

 > **Try it yourself**
 >
-> *Goal:* Return Element count per `SpatialElement` subclass for all `SpatialElement`s in the iModel.
+> *Goal:* Return Element count per [SpatialElement](../../bis/domains/biscore/BisCore.ecschema.md#SpatialElement) subclass for all [SpatialElement](../../bis/domains/biscore/BisCore.ecschema.md#SpatialElement)s in the iModel.
 >
 > *ECSQL*
 > ```sql